Algorithm development

 Then, can you download the revised JSON file so you can update it in your algorithm repository?

 Go to the UI and log in.
 Then, go to the ‘Algorithm store’ section and select the local algorithm store.
 Go to ‘Approved algorithms’, click on ‘Add algorithm’ and upload the algorithm_store.json file.
-Fill in the details such as the name to your docker image.
+Fill in the correct image name and set the type of the argument ‘column’ to ‘Column’ (this will ensure that the UI displays a dropdown of all available columns).

 You can find the revised JSON file on the page with the algorithm details.